giangnguyen2412/giangnguyen2412.github.io/_pages/publications.md

 <!-- claseses: wide -->
 ---

+#### 2024

+1. Nguyen, G., Taesiri, M.R., Kim, S.S. and Nguyen, A., 2024. **Allowing humans to interactively guide machines where to look does not always improve a human-AI team's classification accuracy**.
+(CVPRW2024)

+2. Nguyen, G., Chen, V., Taesiri, M.R. and Nguyen, A., 2024. **PCNN: Probable-Class Nearest-Neighbor Explanations Improve Fine-Grained Image Classification Accuracy for AIs and Humans**. (arXiv2024)

+#### 2023

+1. Taesiri, M.R., Nguyen, G., Habchi, S., Bezemer, C.P. and Nguyen, A., 2023. **Imagenet-hard: The hardest images remaining from a study of the power of zoom and spatial biases in image classification**.
+(NeurIPS2023).

 #### 2022

 1. Nguyen, G., Taesiri, M., Nguyen, A., 2022. **Visual correspondence-based explanations improve human-AI team accuracy**.
 (NeurIPS2022, XAI4CV@CVPR2022).